 The ruined village lay below them, smoke rising lazily from still smouldering fires.
 Grey Leopard crouched at the edge of the rise that overlooked the settlement and looked down.
 Even from his vantage point it was difficult to work out what had transpired here, or why his fellow ranger Aventine had not returned from his scouting mission, but his sharp senses told him that there were clues to be found.
 Slowly he beckoned his companions and together they made their way forward…

-(Note: This is a playtest of the draft document.
+(Note: This is a playtest of the draft document of Rangers of Shadow Deep.
 Rules and scenarios in the finished publication may differ)

 Time then to take the mantle of Ranger.
 I decided to create a ‘rangery’ Ranger – a woodsman, survivalist and tracker – called Grey Leopard.
 After improving my ‘move’ and ‘shoot’ stats, my BPs were spent of abilities like ‘steady aim’ and ‘evade’ and skills such as ‘navigation’, ‘stealth’, ‘survival’ and a handful of others that I thought represented my idea of the Ranger.